DanielaSfregola/quiz-management-service/tutorial-5/README.md

 # Quiz Management Service
-Tutorial on how to build a REST CRUD application with Spray
+Tutorial on how to build a REST CRUD application with Akka-Http

-Article: <a href="http://danielasfregola.com/2015/11/23/how-to-build-a-scala-rest-crud-application-with-spray/" target="_blank">How to build a Scala REST CRUD application with Spray</a>
+Article: TODO

 ## How to run the service
 Clone the repository: